Uthen242/commerce-onchain-payment-protocol/README.md

-# Coinbase Commerce Onchain Payment Protocol
+puke in# Coinbase Commerce Onchain Payment Protocol

 The Coinbase Commerce Onchain Payment Protocol allows payers and merchants to transact using the blockchain as a settlement layer and source of truth.
 It provides the following benefits over "traditional" cryptocurrency payments: